Ki Teitzei: First reading—Deuteronomy 21:10–21

-In the first reading, Moses directed the Israelites that when they took captives in war, and an Israelite saw among the captives a beautiful woman whom he wanted to marry, the Israelite was to bring her into his house and have her trim her hair, pare her nails, discard her captive's garb, and spend a month lamenting her parents.
+In the first reading, Moses rules that if captives of war were taken and an Israelite soldier noticed a beautiful captive woman he wanted to take as a wife, the Israelite was to bring her into his household and home, have her hair cleaned and trimmed, her nails pared, and her dirty garbs discarded and replaced, and then allow her a month to lament the deaths of her loved ones, if applicable.
 Thereafter, the Israelite could take her as his wife.
-But if he found that he no longer wanted her, he had to release her outright, and not sell her as a slave.
+However, if the soldier found that he no longer wanted her as his wife, he was required to manumit her outright; he was not allowed to sell her into slavery.
 A closed portion ends here.

-In the continuation of the reading, Moses instructed that if a man had two wives, one loved and one unloved, and both bore him sons, but the unloved one bore him his firstborn son, then when he willed his property to his sons, he could not treat the son of the loved wife as firstborn in disregard of the older son of the unloved wife; rather, he was required to accept the firstborn, the son of the unloved one, and allot to him his birthright of a double portion of all that he possessed.
+In the continuation of the reading, Moses instructed that if a man had two wives—one whom he loved deeply and another whom he did not love—and both wives bore him sons, but the unloved wife gave birth to his firstborn son, then when or if the man later decided to will his property to his sons, he was not allowed to treat the son of his beloved wife as the firstborn, ignoring the older son of his unloved wife.
+Instead, he was required to recognize the firstborn as the son of the unloved wife and to give him his birthright, which included a double portion of all that the man possessed, as mandated by biblical law.
 A closed portion ends here.

-In the continuation of the reading, Moses instructed that if a couple had a wayward and defiant son, who did not obey his father or mother even after they disciplined him, then they were to bring him to the elders of his town and publicly declare their son to be disloyal, defiant, heedless, a glutton, and a drunkard.
-The men of his town were then to stone him to death.
+Moses then instructed that if a couple had an extremely wayward, defiant son who did not show obedience toward his parents even after they undergoing punishment, they were to bring him to the Israelite elders of their town and say, "This son of ours is disloyal and defiant; he does not heed us.
+He is a glutton and a drunkard."
+The Israelites of the town were then to stone him.
 The first reading and a closed portion end here.